LLNL/RAJA/docs/sphinx/dev_guide/build_configurations.rst

 developers to quickly create a build environment to compile and run tests during code development.

 Each script is executed from the top-level RAJA directory.
-THe scripts for CPU-only platforms require an argument that indicate the compiler version.
+The scripts for CPU-only platforms require an argument that indicate the compiler version.
 For example,